-Monday Cream of cauliflower soup served with sourdough and butter
+Tuesday Cream of tomato and basil soup served with fresh sourdough and butter

 (Chefs’ selection of fruits and vegetables provided daily)